ayufan/gitlab-ci-multi-runner/docs/install/docker.md

 make sure the GitLab CI server certificate is trusted by the gitlab-ci-multi-runner container for them to be able to talk to each other.

-The gitlab-ci-multi-runner image is configured to look for the trusted SSL certificates at `/data/certs/ca.crt`, this can however be changed using the `-e "CA_CERTIFICATES_PATH=/DIR/CERT"` configuration option.
+The `gitlab/gitlab-runner` image is configured to look for the trusted SSL certificates at `/etc/gitlab-runner/certs/ca.crt`, this can however be changed using the `-e "CA_CERTIFICATES_PATH=/DIR/CERT"` configuration option.

 Copy the `ca.crt` file into the `certs` directory on the data volume (or container).